Yes, I know, I said I wouldn’t visit Budapest again in winter but I did, another 48 hours in Budapest!

 Advent in Budapest

-A friend in Zagreb ask me about how Advent was in Budapest.
-Truth is, it’s beautiful and very christmassy but it has nothing on Zagreb, Advent in Zagreb has literally become an institution, one that gets better each year.
-I’m not being bias, it’s just a fact… Zagreb has the best Christmas market in Europe.
+A friend in Zagreb asked me about how Advent was in Budapest.
+Truth is, it’s beautiful and very Christmassy but it has nothing on Zagreb, Advent in Zagreb has literally become an institution, one that gets better each year.
+I’m not being biased, it’s just a fact… Zagreb has the best Christmas market in Europe.
 That doesn’t detract away from the beauty and effort put into the Christmas markets in Budapest, it was still worth wandering around in and everything that you would expect from a European Christmas Market could be found at Advent in Budapest.

 It was extremely cold and wet in Budapest when we visited but that didn’t stop us from heading out and exploring.
 Our hotel was located moments from Chain Bridge on the “Pest” side of Budapest but gave us the luxury of being able to walk to all attractions and monuments the city had to offer.